braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/troubleshooting.md

 #### Uninstalls

-If a user has uninstalled your application, then their push token will be invalid and removed upon the next send.
+if a user has uninstalled your application, then their push token will be invalid and removed upon the next send.

-#### Regenerating Your Provisioning Profile
+#### Regenerating your provisioning profile

 As a last resort, starting over fresh and creating a whole new provisioning profile can clear up configuration errors that come from working with multiple environments, profiles and apps at the same time.
 There are many "moving parts" in setting up push notifications for iOS apps, so sometimes it is best to retry from the beginning.
 This will also help isolate the problem if you need to continue troubleshooting.

-### Users Still "Push Registered" After Sending a Push Notification
+### Users still "push registered" after sending a push notification

-#### App Is Foregrounded
+#### App is foregrounded

 On iOS versions that do not integrate push via the UserNotifications framework, if the app is in the foreground when the push message is received it will not be displayed.
 You should background the app on your test devices before sending test messages.

-#### Test Notification Scheduled Incorrectly
+#### Test notification scheduled incorrectly

 Check the schedule you set for your test message.
 If it is set to local time zone delivery or [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/), you may have just not received the message yet (or had the app in the foreground when it was received).

-### User Not "Push Registered" For the App Being Tested
+### User not "push registered" for the app being tested

 Check the user profile of the user you are trying to send a test message to.
 Under the "Engagement" tab, there should be a list of "Pushable Apps".
 Verify the app you are trying to send test messages to is in this list.
 Users will show up as "Push Registered" if they have a push token for any app in your app group, so this could be something of a false positive.